 For this example, we’ll look at “Organic Google”.
 We know that past data shows the original source for these leads is “organic search” and the original starts to drill down to “Google.”
 That will send them along this yes branch which will then set the master lead source to “web lead” and the master leads details to “Organic Google.”

 This will allow you to report on these top-level web leads.
 Whether they came through organically, through direct traffic, through referrals, it’ll be bucketed under “web lead” or however you decide to segment these lead sources.
 So you can report from a top level and then you can drill down further to see that it came in organically through Google.
 If they don’t hit these first criteria, the workflow will push them down another branch where you can set another if-then statement to look at the next sources that you want to look at and append those values and so on and so forth.

 Here’s a quick look at an example of one that’s been completely built out.
 You can see (specific to your business) the starting criteria will continue to build and set these master lead sources and master lead source details depending on how many different sources of leads you have coming through.

 With a workflow set up to track Master Lead Source and map HubSpot’s default source values to properties unique to your business, you’ll now have all of the data you need to determine which marketing channels are your most effective.
 Ready to take your HubSpot reporting to the next level?
-Check out video three in our HubSpot Lead Attribution series.
+Check out Part 3 (of 3) of our Lead Attribution with HubSpot series.